JazzLikeFruit/Alreviews/README.md

 ## Hardest parts
 The hardest parts to implement will be:
-- Perfoming the API requests
+- Perfoming the API requests to spotify
+- Creating the webplayer
 - calculating the ratings
 - Making the UI